-Erika A. Patall is an Associate Professor of Education and Psychology in the Rossier School of Education at the University of Southern California.
+Erika A. Patall is a Professor of Education and Psychology in the Rossier School of Education at the University of Southern California.
 Her areas of expertise include the nature and determinants and development of motivation, education practices that support motivation and achievement, and research synthesis methods.
 Dr. Patall has published numerous articles in education and psychology journals such as Psychological Bulletin, Journal of Educational Psychology, Review of Educational Research, Contemporary Educational Psychology, Psychological Methods, and Educational Psychology Review, among others.
 She has been awarded grants from the William T. Grant Foundation, Institute of Education Sciences (IES), National Science Foundation, Spencer Foundation, and others.
 Dr. Patall currently is an associate editor for the Journal of Educational Psychology and serves on the editorial boards for Psychological Bulletin, Educational Psychologist, American Psychologist, Journal of Personality, Motivation Science, and Educational Psychology Review.
-Dr. Patall was the recipient of the 2018 American Psychological Association Richard Snow Award for Early Contributions (Division 15, Educational Psychology), the 2015 American Educational Research Association Division C (Learning and Instruction) Outstanding Early Career Scholar Award, and the 2010 Early Career Award from the Out-of-School Time special interest group of the American Educational Research Association.
-She was a co-recipient of the American Educational Research Association Review of Research Award in 2007.
+Dr. Patall was the recipient of the 2018 American Psychological Association Richard Snow Award for Early Contributions (Division 15, Educational Psychology) and the 2015 American Educational Research Association Division C (Learning and Instruction) Outstanding Early Career Scholar Award.
 Dr. Patall has previously held appointments at The University of Texas at Austin, where she served as faculty from 2010 to 2016.
 She received her Bachelors in Psychology at McGill University in 2003 and her Ph.D. in Social Psychology from Duke University in 2009.

 Awards and Grants

-2018, American Psychological Association, Divison 15 (Educational Psychology) Richard E. Snow Award for Early Contributions
+2018, American Psychological Association, Division 15 (Educational Psychology) Richard E. Snow Award for Early Contributions

 2015, American Educational Research Association, Division C (Learning and Instruction) Outstanding Early Career Scholar Award